gijs/gapfile/README.md

 gapfile.js  -- the JavaScript object that implements all gapfile functions. index.html -- a basic PhoneGap index.html that for testing gapfile.js.
 README.md -- this document
-LICENSE -- Apache 2.0 license (the same as PhoneGap/Cordova itself).
+NOTICE -- Apache 2.0 license information (the same as PhoneGap/Cordova itself).

 ##Potential gotchas